silitics/rugpi/www/docs/guide/over-the-air-updates.md

 After installing the update, it tries booting into the newly installed version, crucially without changing the default set.
 Hence, if anything goes wrong, the system automatically reboots into the previous version by default.
 Only after booting successfully into the newly installed system, by which the set of partitions with the new version becomes the hot set, and verifying that everything is in working order, the update is made permanent by making the hot set the default set.

+In case of an MBR partition table, the fourth partition is an EBR partition and the subsequent partitions are shifted by one.

 ## Updating a System